Gradiant/FARO/Readme.md

 * The system uses SpaCy for parsing and PoS sentence preprocessing.
 Although the SpaCy provides a trained NER system for classical entities, custom NERs are used for the extraction of classical entities (Person, Organization, Localization) and the Professions/job position.

 ## Contributors

+TEGRA is an R&D Cybersecurity Center based in Galicia (Spain).
+It is a joint effort from Telefónica, a leading international telecommunications company, through ElevenPaths, its global cybersecurity unit, and Gradiant, an ICT R&D center with more than 100 professionals working in areas like connectivity, security and intelligence, to create innovative products and services inside cybersecurity.

+TEGRA's work is focused on two areas within the cybersecurity landscape: Data Security and Security Analytics.
+We are committed to creating state-of-the-art technologies that can nurture and thus provide differentiating value to our products.

 See the [CONTRIBUTORS](CONTRIBUTORS) file.